datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release Notes for OpsCenter 6.8.33
 15 Feb 2024

 :warning: Customers using a separate storage cluster for metrics are advised to not use this release as OpsCenter will fail to start.
-Please use version 6.8.32 or wait until the next release, which will be released shortly with a fix.
+Please use version 6.8.34 instead.

 ## Backup Service
 * Improved handling encryption keys in collision, keys from system tables will be ignored during restore.
 (OPSC-17115)